Obbut/APFSOptimize/README.md

 To use: Run with the target folder as argument, or with no arguments to deduplicate the current working directory.

-Currently does not handle permissions and attributes correctly
+Requires root permissions in order to set attributes correctly